swedishvegan/SmartGL/README.md

 Once dependencies are installed, go ahead and generate the build files with CMake: &nbsp; ```cmake . -DCMAKE_TOOLCHAIN_FILE="[path to vcpkg.exe on your machine]/scripts/buildsystems/vcpkg.cmake"```

 If all went well, CMake should have generated a ```SmartGL.sln``` build file.
-Go ahead and open this file in Visual Studio and build the project.
+Go ahead and open this file in Visual Studio and build the project in Release mode.
+(I don't think the linker is configured to work with certain libraries in debug mode right now, but you can try.)

 ## Building on Linux <a name="pt2.2"></a>